When you lose weight, your body fights back.

 At some point, your weight is going to reach a healthy set point where your body feels comfortable.
 Trying to go beyond that may not be worth the effort, and may even be impossible for you.

-Instead of approaching this from a dieting mindset, make it your primary goal to become a happier, healthier and fitter person.
+Instead of approaching weight loss from a dieting mindset, make it your primary goal to become a happier, healthier and fitter person.

 Focus on nourishing your body instead of depriving it, and let weight loss follow as a natural side effect.